hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

     - cHead8: '4.
 Smart sorting of data'
       cntnt_loop:
-        - cContent13:  'Interactive sorting of the search result data makes the decision makers focus on actionable items rather than wasting time on horizontal scrolling across the 144 columns to perform an action.
+        - cContent13:  'Interactive sorting of the search result data makes the decision makers focus on actionable items rather than, wasting time on horizontal scrolling across the 144 columns to perform an action.
 Smart grouping of filters based on user context decreased the latency to take an action on an issue from 50 sec to 23 sec.'
       SImg8: 'bitmap3'

 cat: Service Design